Haga clic aquí para español (Traductor de Google)

 Chamber Orchestra

 Chamber Orchestra is for the most advanced players.
 The repertoire is challenging and FUN.
-Players must have prior experience in a mixed ensemble such as Junior Orchestra.
-An audition is required to join, and all players must audition each year for placement.
-Conductor: Denver Speelman.
+Players must have prior ensemble experience in a group such as Junior Orchestra.
+An audition is required to join.
+Auditions are on Thursday, Sept.
+28th from 6:30-8:00pm.
+All players must audition each year for placement.

 Audition Information